developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/simulscan/index.md

 * `Bundle.getString()`
 * `Bundle.getByteArray()`  -->
 <!-- * `Intent.getSerializableExtra()` -->
-SimulScan data added to an Intent bundle is retrieved using the following intent keys:
+SimulScan-related data added to an Intent bundle is retrieved using the following intent keys:

 * **"com.symbol.datawedge.simulscan_template_name" -** Returns the name of the template used by SimulScan to capture the form.